awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

 ## Step 2: Create and configure the Greengrass group and core<a name="docker-config-gg"></a>

 The Docker image has the AWS IoT Greengrass Core software installed, but you must create a Greengrass group and core\.
 This includes downloading certificates and the core configuration file\.
-+ Follow the steps in [Configure AWS IoT Greengrass on AWS IoT](gg-config.md)\.
-Skip the step where you download the AWS IoT Greengrass Core software\.
++ Follow the steps in [Module 2: Installing the AWS IoT Greengrass Core software](module2.md)\.
+Skip the steps where you download and run the AWS IoT Greengrass Core software\.
 The software and its runtime dependencies are already set up in the Docker image\.

 ## Step 3: Run AWS IoT Greengrass locally<a name="docker-run-gg"></a>